juniormayhe/RedisDataTypesBenchmark/readme.md

 ## Results for running only gets

-Reading cache for 252 keys have similar performance and datatype won't impact so much, but the best memory allocation are Hashes and Sets:
+Reading cache for 252 keys have similar performance and datatype won't impact so much, but the best memory allocations are Hashes and Sets:

 ```
 |               Method |     Mean |    Error |   StdDev | Rank |    Gen 0 | Gen 1 | Gen 2 |  Allocated |